Assistant Commonwealth’s Attorneys (ACA’s)

 Alyssa Hall

 Ms. Hall received her license to practice law in the Commonwealth of Kentucky in 2022 and became an Assistant Commonwealth’s Attorney in October of 2023.
 She received her Bachelor of Arts in History from Covenant College in 2018, where she was a member of the Women’s Tennis Team.
 She received her Juris Doctor from the University of Louisville’s Brandeis School of Law in 2022.
-While at Brandeis, Ms. Hall served as a Symposium Editor for the University of Louisville Law Review.
 Prior to joining the Office of the Commonwealth’s Attorney, she served as a law clerk to the Honorable Joseph H. McKinley, Jr. of the U.S. District Court for the Western District of Kentucky.
 Ms. Hall is a professional member of the Kentucky Bar Association and is currently assigned to General Trial Division C.

 Shelby Harville